RobertAnthonyDevelopment/VWCREPO/module-1/advantagesofcliovrgui.md

 ## Review community and documentation:

-Open-source CLI tools are essential for intermediate users looking to streamline their workflows. **Taskwarrior** offers flexible task management with dependencies, priorities, and time tracking across platforms, while **tmux** enables multitasking by managing multiple virtual terminals in one session, keeping your workspace efficient (Ghosh, 2024).
+Open-source CLI tools are essential for users looking to streamline their workflows. **Taskwarrior** offers flexible task management with dependencies, priorities, and time tracking across platforms, while **tmux** enables multitasking by managing multiple virtual terminals in one session, keeping your workspace efficient (Ghosh, 2024).
 For file management, **ripgrep** provides fast, precise text searches through large codebases or directories, and **ncdu** visually displays disk usage, making it easy to manage storage space.
 Text manipulation is simplified with **awk** for data extraction and **sed** for quick, in-place text transformations, both ideal for handling large files directly from the terminal (Ghosh, 2024).
 In version control, **git-extras** extends Git’s functionality with additional commands, making repository management smoother.
 For those using Zsh, **oh-my-zsh** adds productivity-enhancing plugins and themes to the shell (Ghosh, 2024).
 For data handling and automation, **jq** efficiently processes JSON data, while **curl** facilitates HTTP/HTTPS transfers to automate tasks like file downloads and web interactions.
 These tools offer a streamlined, powerful workflow for intermediate users seeking greater control over tasks, files, and data (Ghosh, 2024).